discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 - Pet: <Skill id="43636" disableText/> Rock Gazelle for <Skill id="45743"/> at every Knight.
 - Take <Trait name="Oppressive Superiority"/>.
 - Play with <Skill name="Unleashed Overbearing Smash"/> and <Skill name="Unleashed Thump"/>.
-- Use <Skill name="OneWolfPack"/> in the boss phase where your group lacks damage.
+- Use <Skill name="OneWolfPack"/> in a boss phase where your group lacks damage.

 </Boss>

 <Phase>
 <CMInformation title="Precast">
 <InformationBlock>
-Use <Skill name="One Wolf Pack"/> **once** at the _Mistlock Singularity_, as it should be used in a phase where your group lacks damage.
+Use <Skill name="One Wolf Pack"/> **once** at the _Mistlock Singularity_, as it should be used in a boss phase where your group lacks damage.
 </InformationBlock>
 </CMInformation>
 <IdealRotation>